Claflin University: Athletics

-Claflin athletic teams are the Panthers.
-The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Central Intercollegiate Athletic Association (CIAA) since the 2018–19 academic year.
-The Panthers previously competed in the Southern Intercollegiate Athletic Conference (SIAC) from 2008–09 to 2017–18; as well as in the defunct Eastern Intercollegiate Athletic Conference (EIAC) from 1983–84 to 2004–05.
+Claflin University's athletics teams are referred to as the Panthers.
+The institution is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Central Intercollegiate Athletic Association (CIAA) since the 2018–19 academic year.
+The Panthers have also competed in the Southern Intercollegiate Athletic Conference (SIAC) from 2008–09 to 2017–18; as well as in the defunct Eastern Intercollegiate Athletic Conference (EIAC) from 1983–84 to 2004–05.

-Claflin competes in ten intercollegiate varsity sports: Men's sports include basketball, baseball, cross country and track & field; while women's sports include basketball, cheerleading, cross country, softball, track & field and volleyball.
+Claflin competes in ten intercollegiate varsity sports: Men's basketball, baseball, cross country and track & field, and women's basketball, cheerleading, cross country, softball, track & field and volleyball.

-Claflin has an All-Girl cheerleading team that serves as athletics support and ambassadors of the university as well as their pep-band.
+Claflin has an all-girl cheerleading team that serves as athletics support and ambassadors of the institution as well as their pep band.

 Student organizations

-There are over 50 student organizations on campus.

-Reserve Officers Training Corps

-Claflin graduates who complete the R.O.T.C. program (a cross-enrollment agreement with South Carolina State University) may be commissioned as second lieutenants in the U.S. Army.

-National Pan-Hellenic Council

-The university currently has chapters for eight of the nine National Pan-Hellenic Council organizations.
+There are over 50 student organizations on campus, including several honor societies and chapters for eight of the nine National Pan-Hellenic Council organizations.